-Troye Sivan has gotten deep in a reflective teaser video for new song “Heaven.”
+Troye Sivan has gotten deep in a reflective teaser video for his new song “Heaven.”

 In the video, the Perth YouTuber-turned-pop-prince opines: “The hardest person for me to come out to was myself.
 (He now has over 3.7 million YouTube subscribers)